 - 2 tablespoons pumpkin seeds, optional

-1. Preheat the oven to 400 degrees F. Lightly spray each cup of a standard 12-cup muffin pan with a little bit of vegetable spray and use a paper towel to spread the oil evenly along the bottom and up the sides of each cup.
+- Preheat the oven to 400°F. Lightly spray each cup of a standard 12-cup muffin pan with a little bit of vegetable spray and use a paper towel to spread the oil evenly along the bottom and up the sides of each cup.

-5. Muffins taste best when eaten fresh, but they can be made ahead of time and reheated in a 200-degree oven.
+- Muffins taste best when eaten fresh, but they can be made ahead of time and reheated in a 200°F oven.

 Verdict: So tasty!
-I loved the flavor complexity of these muffins.
-They would be really great with the pumpkin seeds on top to add some textural variety.
+I love the flavor complexity of these muffins.
+They are really great with the pumpkin seeds on top to add some textural variety.

 Husband’s take: He never tried them.
 I

 think know he was a little freaked out by the cheddar-pumpkin combination.
-My parents were visiting and tried the muffins though and loved them.
+My parents were visiting, tried the muffins, and loved them.
 My mom asked for the recipe.
-Here it is mom!
+Here it is, mom!